• Skip to primary navigation

 I unwittingly become a prisoner of the lodge owner’s conversation as she attempts to convince me that I need her husband to guide me over the passes.
 As uncertain as I am of the trekking to come, I’m still convinced that I’ll be fine on my own (and if I’m not, then all the news reports will be sure to point out my being alone as an incredibly stupid and obvious error).

-I’m struggling for an out – trapped between my dinner and the circular reasoning of my host – when salvation bursts through the door.
+I’m struggling for an escape—trapped between my dinner and my host’s circular reasoning—when salvation bursts through the door.
 Pavel and Olga have arrived.

 “We found you!” exclaims a breathless Pavel, still dusted in flakes of late-afternoon snow.

 “Where did you two go?
 I have been looking everywhere.”
-Turns out that they somehow eluded my sleuthing efforts in Tengboche and I ended up passing them.
+It turns out that they somehow eluded my sleuthing efforts in Tengboche, and I ended up passing them.
 Oops.

 Nepal-Pangboche-Menu-Prices